Skip to content

 • agent — Inspect and configure the Zelos agent

-• extensions — Manage Zelos Agent extensions
+• extensions — Manage Zelos extensions

 • live — Interact with live agent data